Italy beaches overview

 The Italian part of the Mediterranean Sea is pretty warm by June and a perfect temperature between July and September with almost certain daily sunshine.

-Camaiore pay beach shelters which occupy 95% of the beach, while just 5% is free to use.
-Versilia coast, Tuscany, Italy beaches map.
+Camaiore free beach.
+Pay parasols and loungers occupy 95% of the beach, with just 5% free to use by the proletariat.
+Versilia coast, Tuscany.

-Sardinia is where the best beaches in Italy are to be found, such as on Spargi Island, with typically bleached sand, crystal water, tiny waves.
+Sardinia is where the best beaches in Italy are to be found, such as Cala Coloritze, with typically bleached sand, crystal water, tiny waves.